uiowa/uiowa/webforms/advanced-webform-configuration/advanced-webform-configuration.md

   3. Click the *Emails/ Handlers* link.
   4. Click *Edit* under the email.
   5. Click the *Advanced* tab.
-  6. Under *Additinoal Settings* setup your desired email reply.
+  6. Under *Additional Settings* setup your desired email reply.
   7. Click the *Save* button at the bottom of the page.

+## Future Confirmation Settings:

+By default after submitting a webform it will return the user to the page where the form was filled out, not the webform entity.
+A feature in progress will allow custom confirmation/ redirection to a different page if configured.

-## How to provide a custom confirmation message upon successful form submission:
+### How to provide a custom confirmation message upon successful form submission:
   - Refer to the above section, "To send an email to a user-provided email address".

 ## How to close a webform: